About the Creators

 What is the science behind Nursery Rhymes?

-While in development, I’d discovered multiple articles written in Defence of Nursery Rhymes.
-In 2017, Ofsted inspector Amanda Spielman spoke on their value, saying children who can sing a song and know a story by heart are better prepared for school.
+In Defence of Nursery Rhymes, 2017 Ofsted inspector Baroness Spielman spoke on their value, saying children who can sing a song and know a story by heart are better prepared for school.

 Nursery Rhymes are a crucial tool for language development, motor skills and awareness.
-They emphasise the power of imagination as an integral part of our ecosystem, connecting children through songs and shared experience about their world.
-Sunday Times journalist India Knight wrote on how they help children make sense of the world and build a moral framework, with poetics which allow children to explore concepts and emotions freely.
-Author and teacher Sue Crowley finds they also develop coordination and increased knowledge about the world, fostering and a sense of community.
+The Literacy Trust also promotes Nursery Rhymes for development and communication.
+They emphasise the power of the imagination, integral to our ecosystem, fostering a sense of community.
+Sunday Times journalist India Knight wrote about how they help children make sense of the world, build a moral framework, and explore concepts and emotions freely.
+Author and teacher Sue Crowley finds they also develop coordination and increased knowledge about the world.
 However, many have outdated or problematic content.
-BBC published 10 of the Darkest rhymes in history (SPOILERS: not for the faint of heart)!
+BBC published 10 of the Darkest rhymes in history.

 How can this project help my child's development?

-The Wonder Club project is driven by a distinct aspiration to make a significant difference in the development of children.
-If classic nursery rhymes laid the foundation for emotional intelligence, The Wonder Club aims to also foster inquisitiveness and reasoning without the fear of value judgment when social conditioning might attempt hinder analytical thought.
+If classic nursery rhymes laid a foundation for emotional intelligence, The Wonder Club aims to also foster inquisitiveness and reasoning without the fear of value judgment.

 What is the function of Negative Space

-Our analytical reasoning is not only fundamental to how we learn, but a key to facilitating inclusivity and bridging communication differences.
-A study from 2023, reinforces the vital importance of critical thinking in elementary education for self awareness, self – directed study and even as a skillset “harnessed in response to threats to democracy”.
+These analytical reasoning skills shape how we learn, and can bridge communication differences.
+A study from 2023, reinforces the vital importance of critical thinking in elementary education for self awareness and self – directed study as groundwork for informed civic participation in an ever-changing world.

 Isn’t critical thinking too advanced for Early Learners?

-Conflict / Resolution Skills are fundamental to survival for negotiating and adapting within our environment.
-As babies, we are reasoning and problem – solving prior to our development of language.
-And this development depends on this natural inclination toward observation and exploration.
-Given a nurturing environment, we can better interpret and synthesise knowledge.
+Conflict / Resolution Skills are fundamental to survival for adaptation and negotiating our environment.
+Our ability to think critically and creatively begins before we start speaking.
+And given a nurturing environment, we can better interpret and synthesise knowledge.

-The Wonder Club desires to see future generations become adaptable problem-solvers rather than passive consumers of information by cultivating a deeper cognitive experience through immersive-imaginary play.
-Not dissimilar to the Montessori philosophy or Ian McGilchrist’s “four pathways to understanding”, as science, reason, intuition, and imagination are foundational to allow children to flourish.
+The Wonder Club desires to see future generations become adaptable problem-solvers rather than passive consumers of information.
+By cultivating a deeper cognitive experience through immersive-imaginary play, the project aligns with Montessori values and Iain McGilchrist’s “four pathways to understanding” (science, reason, intuition, and imagination) which allow children to flourish.

 My child listens to these songs on REPEAT.
 Should I be worried?

-As children, we utilise repetitive play like little data scientists, to engage the imagination through sense perception, our tools for calculating the world.
+As children, we utilise repetitive play like little data scientists, to engage the imagination through sense perception (our tools for calculating and making sense of the world).
+As we grow, repetition evolves into socially valued practices—habits, rituals, disciplines—that enhance skills and wellbeing, as seen in meditation, heritage crafts, and the performing arts.

 Can you explain the importance of Maths?

-Karen Wilding is a specialist in helping promote a better method key to counting, which understanding the Composition of a number is part of how we might excel at maths early on.
-This involves Perceptual Subitising or, an “ability to see and recognise an amount as a whole”. “…number sense is being communicated without spoken language.
+Counting, as Masha Gershman explains, isn’t just about numbers—Maths can be “a tool for mental empowerment” so that children can approach challenges in every day life.
+Karen Wilding promotes a better method to counting, Perceptual Subitising or, an “ability to see and recognise an amount as a whole”.
+The composition of numbers “being communicated without spoken language.
 It’s happening all the time all around you.”

 Can you share more on the impact of Music?